jenkins-x/jx-ui/README.md

 **Experimental atm!**

-This is a full feature UI for JenkinsX 3.
+This is a full feature UI for Jenkins X 3.
 The aim is to initially mimic everything that octant does.

 ## Set up

 ## Development

-- Build the go binary: `make backend`
+- Build the go binary:
+    - Linux: `make backend`
+    - Darwin: `make backend-darwin`
-- Run the binary in one terminal: `./build/linux/jx-ui`
+- Run the binary in one terminal:
+    - Linux: `./build/linux/jx-ui`
+    - Darwin: `./build/darwin/jx-ui`
 - In another terminal, navigate to the `web` directory and start the front end server:

   ```bash